HonourHealth/Unity-3d-Horror-Game-CSE---VCD-Collaboration-/README.md

 # Unity-3d-Horror-Game-CSE---VCD-Collaboration-
 It is a multidisciplinary project between CSE and VCD departments.
 There are 9 people involved in this project.
-VCD members generated game assets and other game materials.
-CSE members took part in coding, implementing to unity and creating a report.
+VCD members generated assets of the game and other game materials.
+CSE members took part in coding and creating a report.
+Unity and C# are used in this project.
+Personally, I was responsible with animation code interactions, camera movement, map and object placement and writing report.